Tiburon Real Estate

 History

 In 1834, an Irish settler, John Reed, received a land grant from the Spanish government for the Rancho Corte Madera del Presidio, which includes the Tiburon Peninsula.
-The name Reed and his wife Hilaria, is preserved on streets, subdivisions, and the local school district.
+The names Reed and that of his wife, Hilaria, are preserved on streets, subdivisions, and the local school district.
 The Reed’s granddaughter, Hilarita, married Dr. Benjamin Lyford, who was the first land developer in Tiburon.
-The Lyford House, is now a feature of the Richardson Bay Audubon Center and Sanctuary on Greenwood Beach Road.
+The Lyford House is now a feature of the Richardson Bay Audubon Center and Sanctuary on Greenwood Beach Road.

 The first post office opened in 1884.
 In 1964, the Town of Tiburon was incorporated.